RajonDey/nextjs-component-library/README.md

 Welcome to **NextLib**, a lightweight, reusable component library built with **Next.js 15 (App Router)**, **React**, **TypeScript**, and **Tailwind CSS**.
 This library provides modular, pre-built components and features to accelerate your development process.

 ## Overview
 NextLib offers a simple landing page on the root route (`/`) showcasing available features, along with a consistent design system applied across all components.
-Each feature is developed in its own branch (e.g., `feature/authentication`) and documented separately within that branch.
+Each feature is developed in its own branch (e.g., `feature/pagination`) and documented separately.

 ## Landing Page
 Visit the root URL (`/`) to see the NextLib landing page, featuring: